adamhagglund/api_demo/README.md

+# Welcome

-# This is a small project to showcase API via the Python framework Bottle.
+## This is a small project to showcase API via the Python framework Bottle.

 ## Relations